Director’s Letter Fall 2022

 … and much more!

-We are very excited to announce that our Short Term Visiting Fellowship program, Visiting Scholars program, and Postdoctoral Fellowship program will all run this year.
-We are looking forward to having so many members of our community in one (physical!) place.
-You can learn more about our Visiting Scholars on our website.
+We are very happy to share that our Short Term Visiting Fellowship program, Visiting Scholars program, and Postdoctoral Fellowship program will all run this year.
+We are once again very grateful to be able to host so many members of our community in one place.
 This year’s cohort of Postdocs are:

 Finally, I would like to remind everyone that The Jordan Center Blog is always looking for pitches and submissions!
 Professor Maya Vinokour, blog editor, can be contacted directly at mvv221@nyu.edu.
 We welcome work on topics from all fields of academic inquiry relating to Russia.